-In My Kanta Pages you can see
+In MyKanta, you can

-- request a repeat prescription
+- request a prescription renewal

 - save your living will and organ donation testament

 - consent to or prohibit the sharing of your data

 - browse your wellbeing data and store results from your measurements

 - obtain a EU digital COVID-19 vaccination certificate.

 If you have not already confirmed receipt of the latest ‘Information about the Kanta Services’ notification, it will automatically open once you have logged in to MyKanta.